 Level (Grades) 1 through 7

-This school is located in the newly created Rubanda district.
+This school is located in Rubanda district.
 It is in a place called Bushure-Kerere, in the middle of a forest.
-In phase 1, 3 classrooms with concrete floors were built, again with help and support from the local people.
+In phase 1, 3 classrooms with concrete floors were built, with help and support from the local people.
 In phase 2 was the construction of 5 additional classrooms.
 Our Lady Star of the Sea Parish in Bremerton, Washington, donated money that was used to purchase and install above ground water tanks.
 It was the first local source of clean water in the area.
-Five acres of land was purchased adjacent to the school.
-It is used to grow vegetables to supplement the children’s diet and to teach gardening as well.
+Five acres of land was purchased adjacent to the school, and is used to grow vegetables to supplement the children’s diet and to teach agriculture to the students and local community.

 ST. THERESA GIRLS VOCATIONAL SCHOOL